cohogain/RoboGestureRec/README.md

 The data exported consists of coloured images, segmantic segmentations and robot joint image coordinates.

 Use **openposeData.py** to structure the data into the necessary format for openpose training.
-Similarly use **yoloData.py** to structure the data into the required yolov3 format for training.
+Similarly, use **yoloData.py** to structure the data into the required yolov3 format for training.

 The raw data and correctly formatted datasets can be found at the following link.